mahammad-mostafa/food-recipes/README.md

 - Recipes can be made public or private
 - Any user can delete his own recipes & food items
 - Recipe owners can add their own food items as ingredients
-- Users generates a shopping list with missing foods items from his own recipes
+- Users generates a shopping list with all unused foods items from their own recipes

 <p align="right"><a href="#title">back to top</a></p>